Potential Documentary Film

 - The written phase, which lasts two months; and

-- The oral rounds, which will last from 23 - 26 July 2025 and take place in Nuremberg, Germany.
+- The oral rounds, which lasts for four days and takes place in Nuremberg, Germany.

 Applications